Yamaha E-70/EX-2

 The specs:

-• Oscillators are digital but do things very differently for waveform generation, evading typical issues with digitally generated audio.
+- Oscillators for both organ as orchestra are digital but do things very differently for waveform generation, evading typical issues with digitally generated audio.
+More on this down below.

-The E-70/EX-2 use PASS which means digital oscillators but Yamaha did some tricks to avoid aliasing and other typical digital issues from those days:
+Using P.A.S.S. means digital oscillators but Yamaha did some tricks to avoid aliasing and other typical digital issues from those days, making it sound a lot better than many other digital synths of the time.

 There's no set samplerate, instead a custom multi-stage resistor-ladder DAC is used which already has the waveform "baked in" if you will.
 This means the digital phase counter directly drives the DAC with the "sample rate" being 2048 times note frequency i.e. A440 would be just under 1MHz.